 Whether you’re throwing a ballerina-themed party or just looking for ways to entertain students between ballet classes, these fun games will keep young ballerinas on their toes!

-This game is played just like the old favorite, Simon Says.
+This game is played just like Simon Says.
 The person who is it will give commands that include things related to ballet, such as “Ballerina says stand on one foot” or “Ballerina says twirl.”
-Anytime the Ballerina issues a command without prefacing it with “Ballerina says,” players who go ahead and perform the task anyway are asked to sit out of the game.
+Anytime the Ballerina issues a command without prefacing it with “Ballerina says,” players who go ahead and perform the task anyway are out.
 Play continues until only one player remains.
-That player then gets a turn to be the ballerina in charge.
+That player then gets a turn to be in charge.

 Ballerina Queen Relay